The outline of the program is as follows:

 Select one 4-credit Bible/Theology course from the approved graduate program's Category I listing4

-Complete a Scholarly Inquiry Paper within five years of the first term as a full M.A.T. student
+Complete an Educational Project within five years of the first term as a full M.A.T. student

 Total Credits34